MohitHereVats/Recommender-System/README.md

 The objective of collaborative filtering is to predict movie ratings for the movies that users have not yet rated, that is, the entries with R(i,j) = 0.
 This will allow us to recommend the movies with the highest predicted ratings to the user.

+And after rating all the movies, when a particular user likes  an item the find some other related items to it and then you can recommend these items to the user.